 (7) The court shall permit inspection of the presentence report, substance abuse evaluation, or psychiatric examination or parts of the report, evaluation, or examination, as determined by the court, by the prosecuting attorney and defense counsel.
 Beginning July 1, 2016, such inspection shall be by electronic access only unless the court determines such access is not available to the prosecuting attorney or defense counsel.
 The State Court Administrator shall determine and develop the means of electronic access to such presentence reports, evaluations, and examinations.
 Upon application by the prosecuting attorney or defense counsel, the court may order that addresses, telephone numbers, and other contact information for victims or witnesses named in the report, evaluation, or examination be redacted upon a showing by a preponderance of the evidence that such redaction is warranted in the interests of public safety.
 The court may permit inspection of the presentence report, substance abuse evaluation, or psychiatric examination or examination of parts of the report, evaluation, or examination by any other person having a proper interest therein whenever the court finds it is in the best interest of a particular offender.
 The court may allow fair opportunity for an offender to provide additional information for the court's consideration.

 (8) If an offender is sentenced to imprisonment, a copy of the report of any presentence investigation, substance abuse evaluation, or psychiatric examination shall be transmitted immediately to the Department of Correctional Services.
-Upon request, the Board of Parole or the Office of Parole Administration may receive a copy of the report from the department.
+Upon request, the Board of Parole or the Division of Parole Supervision may receive a copy of the report from the department.

 (9) Notwithstanding subsections (6) and (7) of this section, the Supreme Court or an agent of the Supreme Court acting under the direction and supervision of the Chief Justice shall have access to psychiatric examinations, substance abuse evaluations, and presentence investigations and reports for research purposes.
 The Supreme Court and its agent shall treat such information as confidential, and nothing identifying any individual shall be released.